CARLA-Loc: Synthetic SLAM Dataset with Full-stack Sensor Setup in Challenging Weather and Dynamic Environments: The CARLA-Loc Dataset

-\textbf{IMU.} The IMU is the sensor we optimize most extensively.
-We discover that the IMU data obtained from the simulation environment is derived via direct numerical differentiation of the transformation.
-This results in pronounced IMU data oscillations during rapid vehicle starts and stops, deviating from real-world IMU observations.
-To address this, we employ cubic spline interpolation on the original velocity and angular data and computed the derivative at the sampling times are then computed to produce IMU data that is more realistic.
+\textbf{IMU.} The IMU sensor receives significant optimization attention.
+It has been found that IMU data from the simulation environment is derived through direct numerical differentiation of the transformation.
+This approach leads to noticeable oscillations in IMU data during rapid vehicle starts and stops, which diverges from observations in real-world IMU data.
+To remedy this, cubic spline interpolation is applied to the original velocity and angular data.
+The derivatives at the sampling times are then computed to produce IMU data that is more realistic.

-To introduce IMU noise, we utilize the following standard IMU measurement model:
+To introduce IMU noise, the following standard IMU measurement model is used:

 ${n(t)}$ is the white noise which is a zero-mean Gaussian noise process of strength $\sigma_n$, meaning $E[n(t)] = 0$ and $E[n(t_1)n(t_2)]={\sigma_n}^2 \delta(t_1-t_2)$.
 The whilte noise in discret time can be simulted as: